-If you are not already registered to vote, you can register online at www.gov.uk/register-to-vote.
+If you are not already registered to vote, you can register online.
 You will need to do this at least 12 working days before the referendum.

 If you are unable to attend the polling station to vote in person, you can apply to vote by post or by proxy.
 Find out more about voting by post or by proxy, and how to apply, by visiting our website.